CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 - 66 years old
 - Divorced
 - No children
-- Former Musician and Roadie for The Angels turned Record Store Owner.
+- Former Musician and Roadie for The Screaming Jets turned Record Store Owner.

 #### Goals: